THIS THANKSGIVING NAPKIN TRANSFER TUTORIAL IS THE SWEETEST WAY TO ADD A SPECIAL TOUCH OF VINTAGE TO YOUR TABLE SETTING THIS SEASON.

-Using tea towels, I’ve made them into napkins but they could also be made for gifts for your guests to take home.
+Using tea towels, I’ve made them into vintage style napkins that guests could take home as gifts!

 Thank you so much for inviting me to this fabulous blogging group tour, Kelly from Live, Laugh, Rowe and Jenn from My Fabuless Life.
 Be sure to check out the other fabulous tours to get lovely inspiration and ideas for your Thanksgiving this year.